 For the young at heart older skier and riders, there’s a weekly “60+Ski With Us” tour every Monday.
 It’s open to the first 30 advanced intermediates age 60 and over to sign up.
 Meet up at 9:15 am at Gondy’s Pizza in Eagle’s Nest.
 The tour goes all day long with a stop at one of Vail’s many on-mountain eateries.

-Vail’s massive amount of terrain is served by 31 lifts: two gondolas, three high-speed six-person chairs, 14 high-speed quads, one fixed quad, one triple, one double, and eight surface lifts.
-Vail has been actively investing in upgrading its lift system, replacing ten lifts in the past 11 years!
+Vail’s massive amount of terrain is served by 31 lifts.
+The resort has been actively investing in upgrading its lift system, replacing ten lifts in the past 11 years!
 Two of the most recent upgrades are Mountaintop Express Lift (#4) and, new for 2017-18, Northwoods Express Lift (#11).
-This increase in capacity helps mitigate the crowds and reduce wait times, especially in the Mid-Vail area which means more time on the slopes.
+This increase in capacity helps mitigate the crowds and reduce wait times, especially in the Mid-Vail area.
 Signboards throughout the resort post lift wait times, and you can also find them on the EPIC Mix app.
 Lifts open at 8:30 am and run till 3:30 pm or 4:00 pm, depending on the part of the mountain.

 Crossing Between Areas